Gi60s/full-stack-dev/docs-src/express.md

 - Should be idempotent.

+<--

+What does *idempotent* mean?

 --

-**Question:** What does *idempotent* mean?

---

-**Answer:** No matter how many times to do an operation the result is the same.
+No matter how many times to do an operation the result is the same.

---

-**Question:** How could you send data with a GET request without using the body?

---

-**Answer:** You could send information using query parameters, but it's not a good idea to send information with GET.

---
+-->

 **Exercise**

-Use the Postman extension to make a GET request to your only route so far (from the previous exercise).
+Use Postman or another REST Client to make a GET request to your only route so far (from the previous exercise).

---

 ## POST